CDM vs CFPM: What’s the Difference?

 The bottom line

-The CDM and CFPM certification are the two most well-known and accepted certifications for food managers.
+The CDM and CFPM are two of the most widely recognized credentials for foodservice managers.